Donald Trump: Naira Crashes to Lowest Level Against US Dollar in Official Market

 - Naira will have to be supported by the CBN as the sentiment around the dollar among investors is high

-The Nigerian Naira fell to its lowest level in history against the US dollar at the official (Nigerian Autonomous Foreign Exchange Market) on Wednesday, November 6, 2024.
+The Nigerian naira fell to its lowest level in history against the US dollar at the official (Nigerian Autonomous Foreign Exchange Market) on Wednesday, November 6, 2024.

-Data obtained by Legit.ng from FMDQ securities, where naira is officially traded, showed that Nigerian currency closed at N1,681.65 per dollar on Wednesday.
+Data obtained by Legit.ng from FMDQ securities, where naira is officially traded, showed that the Nigerian currency closed at N1,681.65 per dollar on Wednesday.

 This represents a 0.61% loss for the naira compared to N1,671.32 per dollar it closed on Tuesday.